 The slings and arrows of outrageous fortune

 Or to take arms against a sea of troubles

 And by opposing end them.
 To die, to sleep…”

 The conflict here is that Hamlet wants to kill his father’s murderer, Claudius, but he also looks for proof to justify his action.
 This ultimately ruins his life, and the lives of his loved ones.
 Due to his internal conflict, Hamlet spoils his relationship with his mother, and sends Ophelia (Hamlet’s love interest) into such a state of despair that she commits suicide.

-Hamlet’s internal conflict, which is regarded as indecisiveness, almost got everyone killed at the end of the play.
-The resolution to the conflict came when he killed Claudius by assuming fake madness so that he would not be asked for any justification.
+Hamlet’s indecisiveness almost got everyone killed at the end of the play.
+The resolution came when he killed Claudius by assuming fake madness so that he would not be asked for any justification.
 In the same play, we find Hamlet engaged in an external conflict with his uncle Claudius.

 Example #2: Doctor Faustus (By Christopher Marlowe)